FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 With a 325 foot beam distance and a durable body this is a solid choice for incandescent flashlights.
 You still have the convenience of a light that takes two AA batteries.
 The combo pack includes a lanyard and a stand so you can use the light in candle mode for hands free light whenever you need it.

 I like that there is an included spare lamp that fits into the handle so you have a great back up.
-At under $15 this combo is an exceptional deal for what you are getting.
+This combo is an exceptional deal for what you are getting.
 Mag lite also offers other packages that include a holster but the package above seems to be the best one in terms of value.

 Multi Packs For Trade

 During the course of my research I found some highly rated multiple packs of inexpensive lights.
 Not everyone is like you and thinking about having good lights on hand.

 This means during a SHTF situation having some inexpensive EDC worthy flashlights on hand could be a good item for trade and barter.
 Here is one of the packs that are an option.